l0g0l/l0g0l/README.md

          "Open for job opportunities!"
       ],

    challenge: "Working as a developer having been a secretary.
-Welcome al IT World!!", };
+Welcome to IT World!!", };
 ```